K. M. Nanavati v. State of Maharashtra: Shooting

 On 27 April 1959, Nanavati returned home from one of his assignments and finding Sylvia aloof and distant, he questioned her.
-Sylvia, who now doubted Prem's intention to marry her, confessed about the affair to her husband.
+Sylvia, who now doubted Prem's intention to marry her, confessed the affair to her husband.
 Nanavati dropped his family at the Metro Cinema, for the film Tom Thumb he had promised to take them to, but excused himself and headed straight to confront Prem Ahuja.
 When Sylvia was asked in court why she went to the cinema, leaving her agitated husband behind, she answered, "I was upset myself and I did not think clearly then.
-I was not indifferent to my husband killing himself… It is difficult to explain these things to children, so I took them to the cinema.
+I was not indifferent to my husband killing himself… It is difficult to explain these things to children, so I took them to the cinema."

 Nanavati went to the naval base, collected his pistol on a false pretext from the stores along with six bullets, completed his official duties and proceeded to Ahuja's office.
 On not finding him there, he went to Ahuja's flat and found him there.
 There was a verbal confrontation between the two men; according to Nanavati's account related in court, he had asked Ahuja whether the latter intended to marry Sylvia and accept their children.
 After Ahuja replied in the negative, three shots were fired and Ahuja dropped dead.
-Nanavati headed straight to confess to the Provost Marshal of the Western Naval Command and, on his advice, turned himself over to the Deputy Commissioner of Police.
+Nanavati headed straight to confess his crime to Mr. Michael Benjamin Samuel, the Indian Jewish Provost Marshal of the Western Naval Command and, on his advice, turned himself over to the Deputy Commissioner of Police, John Lobo.